Tue 31 March 2026,

 Wednesday, April 8

-Low-level development in Max: discovery of the <gen~> library and its development properties: processing, synthesis and physical model synthesis
+Low-level development in Max: discovery of the <gen~> library and its properties: processing, synthesis and physical model synthesis

 Monday, April 20